What Was Elvis' Net Worth?

 Early Life

-Elvis was born in 1935 to an extremely tight-knit family in Mississippi.
+Elvis was born Elvis Aaron Presley on January 8, 1935, in Tupelo, Mississippi.
+He grew up in an extremely tight-knit family.
 His parents were not wealthy, and his first home was a two-room house built by his father.
 He had a close bond with both of his parents, who tried their best to create a happy life for their son.
 Gladys, his mother, held the family together while his father, Vernon, did odd jobs to make ends meet.
-His father was jailed for altering a check from his employer when Elvis was three years old.
+Vernon was jailed for altering a check from his employer when Elvis was three years old.

-After moving to Tennessee in 1948, the 13-year-old Presley continued his musical education – despite failing music class in school.
-Although he trained with several accomplished guitarists – many of which would be future pioneers of the Rockabilly genre, Elvis could not read music and played entirely by ear.
+After moving to Tennessee in 1948, 13-year-old Presley continued his musical education – despite failing music class in school.
+Although he trained with several accomplished guitarists – many of whom would be future pioneers of the Rockabilly genre, Elvis could not read music and played entirely by ear.

 Sun Records and Early Success